SteeltoeOSS/MainSite/src/Client/wwwroot/site-data/blog/steeltoe-3-0-packs-a-mighty-punch-with-many-new-features.md

 If you’re not familiar with the Steeltoe project, it is here to help your legacy .NET framework and new .NET Core run extremely well in the cloud.
 Steeltoe was started in 2015 as a means for .NET Framework applications to enjoy all that Spring Cloud has to offer.
 Service discovery, external configuration sources, message brokers, service connectors, management endpoints, and more.
 Over the years Steeltoe has followed Microsoft to .NET Core, but has arranged the project in a way that Framework apps can still be supported.

 How does Steeltoe make your .NET microservices better?
-It takes away the burden of managing all the “stuff” that makes up your service.
+It takes away the burden of managing all the "stuff" that makes up your service.
 And seasoned developers will tell you, most of the code in their applications has nothing to do with what the application was meant to do.
 Most of the code is supporting connections to other services, enhancing logs, abstracting 3rd party package lock-in, and generally conforming to the environment it will run within.
 It’s a necessary evil - without it the app is buggy and useless, but creating it doubles the time to production.

 Steeltoe makes things like production ready database connections a single line of code and some configuration values.
 It uses all the powerful abstractions like IConfiguration, ILogging, IHealthProvider, and others to deliver libraries that developers use to spend more time writing business logic and less time with boilerplate-type stuff.
 Just getting started with ASP.NET?
 Steeltoe will help you ease into all those possible configuration values.
 Looking to get in-depth and extend libraries to your needs?
 Steeltoe is based on common libraries that all .NET uses.